2025 Piala Presiden (Indonesia)

-The 2025 Piala Presiden (2025 Indonesia President's Cup) will be the seventh edition of Piala Presiden, held by the PSSI as a pre-season tournament for the 2025–26 Liga 1.
+The 2025 Piala Presiden (2025 Indonesia President's Cup) is the seventh edition of Piala Presiden, held by the PSSI as a pre-season tournament for the 2025–26 Super League.

 The tournament is scheduled to take place from 6 July to 12 July 2025.
 This edition marks the first time foreign clubs have been invited, specifically two teams that include Indonesian players in their squads.

 Arema were the defending champions after defeating Borneo Samarinda 5–4 on penalties a 1–1 draw in regular time in the final previous edition.

 Teams

 The following 6 teams that will participate for the tournament.